tobik312/port-redir/README.md

 :8080; ipInsideVpn:80; tcp
 ```

-Now you can get direct access to services behind your VPN on docker host machine.
+Now you can get direct access to services via your VPN on docker host machine.